List of Crucifixion plaques

 The following is a complete list of the nine surviving Early Medieval Irish Crucifixion plaques, although many more would have been produced.
 Eight are extant and one is known from a 19th-century watercolour reproduction.
 Four have an established provenance; the others are grouped based on figurative similarities to these known examples.
 It may be that the examples in each group were produced by separate workshops.

 Crucifixion plaques are a rare example of figurative in early Irish art.
 Their iconography and form seems to be influenced by The earlier illuminated manuscripts and stone sculpture.
 The Rinnegan Plaque is dated to c.
 700 AD and is 21 cm in height, making it much larger and pre-dating the other examples by over three centuries, and is the finest of the group.
-Based on their artistic style and iconography, archaeologists dated the other plaques to within the late 10th and early 12th centuries.
+Based on their artistic style and iconography, archaeologists date the other plaques to within the late 10th and early 12th centuries.
 The other plaques are square-shaped and of a similar size (c.
 9 cm x 9 cm), and made of cast bronze or copper alloy.
 They are all made using openwork with the exception of the Lismore Plaque.